NathanLouth/LANParty/README.md

 ## How to do it yourself

-This repository contains the script I use to manage the computers, as well as a guide to help you replicate my setup.
+This repository contains a script to manage the computers, as well as a guide to help you replicate my setup.
 This repo will help you:

 * Create a master volume and space for overlays using LVM.
 * Configure DHCP, tftp, iPXE, and iSCSI for netboot.
 * Configure a private DNS server so your machines can name each other (optional).
 * Set up and tear down overlays for parties, as well as arrange to install updates, using a convenient script.
-* Install Windows 10 directly to an iSCSI device.
+* Install Windows 11 directly to an iSCSI device.

 [To get started, see the guide »](guide.md)